 - inflates and expands according to Maxwell’s equations and classical mechanics, with reconsideration for permittivity and permeability of space as well as some other corner cases.

-- A neutrino is a generation III Noether energy core that is carrying so little energy that the outer dipole can no longer fully shield the internal dipoles and hence we see mass oscillation.
+- A neutrino has a generation III Noether energy core that is carrying so little energy that the outer dipole can no longer fully shield the internal dipoles and hence we see mass oscillation.

 Now you have to look at the charts of high redshift quasar spectra and realize that each of these beams of photons have responded differently also due to the energy level and gradient in the aether they passed through.
-So it’s not just Hydrogen absorbtion.

 @11:00 — I listen to this segment and for me it is a cognitive struggle to imagine how to shoehorn these observations into a 13.8 billion year old universe.
-Dr. Eilers is working with enormous quasars at an age of 800 million years after the PRIOR called the big bang.
+Dr. Eilers is working with enormous quasars at an age of 800 million years after the prior called the big bang.
 Could the prior be wrong?
 No discussion.
 Of course, in NPQG that is not an issue since it is a steady state universe with no known beginning nor end.

 @13:00 — In this section Dr. Eilers dives into a ‘seed‘ model for supermassive black holes that is based upon exponential growth of black holes.
 This is an unnatural contortion due to the incorrect prior of a universe beginning 13.8 B years ago.
 Dr. Eilers concludes that the exponential growth model does not match the data due to insufficient quasar growth time, however all of the potential alternative models are also steeped in the incorrect prior of a 13.8 B year old universe.

 Instead, if we consider a steady state universe then we have an ample potential timeline for any process.
-We can imagine a scenario where galaxy clusters birth new galaxies which grow and merge, eventually reaching the conditions for the SMBH to enter the quasar stage and vent Planck plasma from the core.
-Thus the grand recycling cycle periodically erupts and a galaxy local inflationary mini-bang occurs.
+We can imagine a scenario where galaxy clusters birth new galaxies which grow and merge, eventually reaching the conditions for the SMBH to enter the quasar stage and vent Planck point charge plasma from the core.
+Thus the recycling cycle periodically erupts and a galaxy local inflationary mini-bang occurs.
 What are the exact scenarios and timelines?
 Once astrophysics moves on to the NPQG era, the science around distributed ‘regenesis’ will advance quickly.